Anadarko Play Map

 Horizontal Production by Landing Bench

-Summary – The graphic above presents all Anadarko Basin horizontal wells completed since 2008.
+This graphic presents all Anadarko Basin horizontal wells completed since 2008.

 Unconventional exploration of the Anadarko Basin originated in Western Oklahoma and the Texas Panhandle.
 The basin, however, stretches over 70,000 square miles, and extends into Colorado and Kansas.
 Exploration efforts started as early as 2011 in the STACK (Sooner Trend, Anadarko Basin, Canadian and Kingfisher Counties) with most operators targeting Mississippian intervals (Meramec, Osage, Chester, and Sycamore).
 The SCOOP (South Central Oklahoma Oil Province) is to the south of the STACK and operators mainly target the Woodford Shale in this geographic area.